-2.7 : Geology
+2.7: Geology

-Geologically, the area is occupied by shale, siltstone, and sandstone of Surmagroupof Miocene age.
-The study area is underlain by Tertiary sedimentary rocks of Miocene age, belonging to Surma group of rocks.
+Geologically, the area is occupied by shale, siltstone, and sandstone of Surma Group of Miocene age.
 The rocks have been sub-divided into Lower Bhuban, Middle Bhuban and Upper Bhuban formations, on the basis of sum total characteristics presented by lithology, sedimentary structures and fossil studies.
-The Geological map is given in plate 7.
+The Geological map is given in Figure 7.
 The general geology of the area is presented in Table 2.5